jguadagno/jguadagno/README.md

 # I'm Joe Guadagno

-### Joe Guadagno is a Director of Engineering at Rocket Mortgage and serves on the Board of Directors of the [.NET Foundation](https://dotnetfoundation.org/)
+### Joe Guadagno is a Senior Director in Engineering at Rocket Mortgage and serves on the Board of Directors of the [.NET Foundation](https://dotnetfoundation.org/)

 ### Social